SpellarBot/TinyToke/README.md

 # Any recommended print settings?

 I 3d-printed it from ABS at 100% infill.
 If you're not a fan of ABS, PLA would probably be fine.

+# Your design is stupid, and I've made it better.

+Great!
+Upload your changes and I'll gladly incorporate them.